DaDa-shang/MyActivityJournal/README.md

 Age / Gender / Location

-## Behavioural Changes (Activities) throughout 3 Phases of COVID-19 Lockdown
+## Behavioural Changes

+During 3 Phases of COVID-19 Lockdown; The frequency and differences of activities done

 ## Sentiment Analysis